AdobeDocs/commerce-admin.en/help/stores-purchase/international-tax-guidelines.md

 - Tax calculations are managed at the website level.
 - Currency conversion and tax display options are controlled individually at the store view level (Select the Use Website checkbox to override the default).
-- By setting the default tax country you can dynamically show the correct tax for the jurisdiction.
+- By setting the default tax country, you can dynamically show the correct tax for the jurisdiction.
 - Fixed product tax is included for relevant goods as a product attribute.
 - It might be necessary to edit the catalog to ensure that it shows up in the correct category/website/store view.